Andrew A. Dahl, MD, FACS

 - Much research into the causes and treatment of glaucoma is being carried out throughout the world.

-- Early diagnosis and treatment is the key to preserving sight in people with glaucoma.
+- Early diagnosis and treatment are key to preserving sight in people with glaucoma.

 What is glaucoma?